Baton Rouge: A city divided between police and the policed

 CONSENT DECREE

-A Baton Rouge police spokesmen said the department had made significant strides toward improving diversity on its force.
+A Baton Rouge police spokesmen said the department had made significant strides toward diversity in its force.

-In 1980, when Baton Rouge was put under a federal consent decree to improve its minority recruiting, about 10 percent of the department’s 516 employees were black.
-As of June this year, 201 of 657 officers are black, or 30 percent, according to police department data.
+In 1980, when Baton Rouge was put under a federal consent decree to improve its minority recruiting, about 10 percent of the department's 516 employees were black.
+As of June this year, 201 of 657 officers are black, or 30 percent, according to numbers provided by the police department.

 Blacks made up about 55 percent of Baton Rouge's population in 2010, according to U.S. government data.

-Alton Sterling, the Baton Rouge man whose shooting death at the hands of police on July 5 triggered protests across the country, had peddled CDs for years, and law enforcement officers would have known he was not a threat if they were more familiar with the area, local residents said.
+Alton Sterling, the Baton Rouge man shot by police on July 5, had peddled CDs for years and law enforcement officers would have known he was not a threat if they were more familiar with the area, local residents said.

 One officer is notorious for harassing local black residents to the point where he has been given a street nickname of "Bro Stupid," said Burnell Williams, who works with at-risk youth and ex-prisoners for the nonprofit group Against All Odds.

-Michael Mitchell, 33, a motivational speaker and minister who lives near the store where Sterling was killed, said relations had long been strained between the police and the neighborhood.
+Michael Mitchell, 33, a motivational speaker and minister who lives near the store where Sterling was killed, said relations had long been strained between the police and the neighborhood where Sterling was killed.

 "It added a match to fuel that was already there," he said.